Gamera: Showa

+The incarnation of the character appeared in Gamera: Super Monster (1980) was depicted to be potentially a different individual from the previous films where the film itself is a new story, and a normal pond slider was magically turned into a kaiju by the spacewomen, a group of supernatural female aliens.
+At the end of the film, Gamera sacrificed himself to destroy the Zanon, the spaceship of the antagonists.
+While the 1994 manga Giant Monster Gamera depicted this as Gamera's fate, Gamera was resurrected by the descendants of Atlanteans with ancient technology of Atlantis, gaining characteristics of the Heisei trilogy Gamera, and was sent back to the ancient period to change the history to prevent his own demise, as well as to save and monitor humanity.

+Heisei trilogy

-In the franchise's Heisei era, which began with the 1995 reboot film Gamera: Guardian of the Universe, Gamera's in-universe origins were changed.
-In the Heisei films, Gamera is portrayed as an ancient, bio-engineered creature from Atlantis, created for the purpose of defending the people of Atlantis from Gyaos, a bat-like creature which breathes a destructive supersonic beam when on the attack.
-Human researchers find Gamera floating in the Pacific Ocean, encased in rock, and mistake him for an atoll.
+In the franchise's Heisei period, which began with the 1995 reboot film Gamera: Guardian of the Universe, Gamera's in-universe origins were changed.
+In the Heisei films, Gamera is portrayed as an ancient, bio-engineered creature from Atlantis, created for the purpose of defending the people of Atlantis from Gyaos (ギャオス), a bat-like creature which breathes a destructive supersonic beam to attack.
+Human researchers find Gamera floating in the Pacific Ocean, encased in rock, and mistaking him for an atoll.
 Within the rock, they discover a large monolith explaining Gamera's origins, along with dozens of magatama made from orichalcum, which allow for a psychic link between Gamera and humans.
-In Gamera 3: Revenge of Iris, an undersea graveyard containing numerous Gamera-like fossils is shown, suggesting that Gamera was not the only one of his kind.
-One character in the film refers to these fossils as "beta versions" of Gamera, possibly failures in Atlantis' attempts to create the final version.
+In Gamera 3: Revenge of Iris, an undersea graveyard containing numerous Gamera-like fossils is shown.
+While this may suggest that the Gamera was not the only one of his kind, one character in the film refers to these fossils as "beta versions" of Gamera, possible failures in Atlantis' attempts to create the final version.

+This iteration of Gamera has retractable claws within his elbows, and is shown to be able to shoot plasma fireballs from his mouth.
+Gamera has also been shown as being able to absorb mana from the Earth, to fire a plasma beam from his chest, and to manipulate energy to create a pseudo arm composed of fire to destroy a foe.
+Within the first and the third films of the trilogy, Gamera magically healed harmed humans including reviving temporarily deceased or nearly dead individuals, although he was unable to revive humans whose corpses were physically destroyed.
+In the 2003 comic, he was depicted to be supernaturally capable of triggering eruptions in volcanoes.
+Within the comic book adaptation of the 1999 film by Kazunori Ito and Moo.
+Nenpei, who had also published another Gamera manga Gamera vs. Morphos in 1999, Gamera performed extreme regeneration to restore his head from mimicked plasma fireballs by Iris, and defeated the antagonist with either an empowered fire blast or fireball instead of the "vanishing fist".
+In Gamera vs. Morphos, Gamera performed additional abilities including telepathy without a magatama, an earthquake, and a powerful fireball with himself glowing red, akin to the "Toto impact" in Gamera the Brave.